-A clean driving record is a driving record with no moving violations, accidents, driving-related convictions, or points from the past 3-7 years.
+A clean driving record is a motor vehicle record (MVR) with no moving violations, accidents, driving-related convictions, or points during a specified amount of time.
 The length of time that drivers need to stay clear of such issues in order to have a clean driving record depends on the state and the purpose of the record check.

 Many insurance companies only look back three years, whereas certain employers may disqualify candidates with a DUI from seven years ago.